-Tell recruiters about your objective for this application.
+Tell recruiters about your objective for your application, and why you’ve applied to them specifically.
 It shows you understand what the company is looking for, while also confirming that you are the right match for their expectations.

 4. Provide a brief ‘Professional Profile’

-This is your chance to pitch yourself in a paragraph or two.
+This section is essential to your CV – why?
+Because it’s highly likely that this is the section most recruiters will pay attention to.
+If they like it, they read on.
+If they don’t, you won’t be getting an interview.
 A professional profile will emphasise your key attributes, and so should be written for the attention of the hiring manager.
 Keep it brief as you can expand on examples of your attributes later in the CV.
 Try using strong words such as ‘organised’, ‘diligent’ or ‘problem-solver’.

 For example: “A diligent and motivated individual focused on client care and business objectives, with the ability to build a good rapport with clients and colleagues.
 With managerial experience and effective communication skills, I have the ability to train and support team members.
 I lead by example to ensure objectives are met, and am able to confidently deal with conflicting priorities while using my intuition.
 Aspire to be a part of a successful company that will challenge my skills.”

-5. Make a feature of your achievements at work
+5. Make a feature of your skills at work

-It’s important for your CV to be informative, but it must also be concise so that legal recruiters can digest it efficiently.
-In general, using two A4 pages is appropriate.
+Your CV should be informative, but concise.
+Legal recruiters must be able to digest it easily.
+Bullet point where necessary, and as a general rule, stick to 2 pages in length.
 Only include information which will actually help to get you an interview for this specific role.
 Recruiters don’t want to waste time reading details irrelevant to your ability to fulfill the job role.

-Check vigilantly for spelling and grammatical errors.
-Don’t rely on spell check systems on your computer, as they can overlook errors you’ve written.
-By all means, run a spell check, but also ask a friend – ideally someone with knowledge about your role – to go over your draft CV and spot any mistakes.
+Spending time tailoring your CV means you likely won’t see the mistakes you’ve made – ask a friend to check it for you.
+Don’t rely on a computer or spellchecker.
+Ideally it will be someone with knowledge about your role – to go over your draft CV and spot any mistakes.
 Others might also make useful suggestions about tone, length of sections or layout of your CV.